psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 And her cheeks were of the colour of the rose.

 Her hair was of a golden hue.
-Her blue eyes clear and cloudless ;
+Her blue eyes clear and cloudless;
 Her honey lips of the colour of the berries,
 And her slender brows of loveliest form.

 Then we there sat down,
 Each of us on a chair of gold,
 There was laid out for us abundance of food
-And drinking-horns filled with beoir [`Although this word resemble the word " beer," the liquors were very different]`.
+And drinking-horns filled with beoir [`Although this word resemble the word "beer," the liquors were very different]`.

 When we had taken a sufficiency of food,
 And much sweet drinking wines,
 Then spoke the mild young princess.
-And thus said she, " harken to me awhile."
+And thus said she, "harken to me awhile."

 She told us the knowledge and cause of her tale.
-And the tears flowed down her cheeks ;
+And the tears flowed down her cheeks;
-She said, " my return is not to my own country.
+She said, "my return is not to my own country.
 Whilst the great giant shall be alive."

-" Be silent, O young princess !
+"Be silent, O young princess !
 Give o'er thy grief and do not mourn,
 And I give to thee my hand
 That the giant of slaughter shall fall by me !"

-" There's not a champion now to be found
+"There's not a champion now to be found
 Of greatest repute under the sun,
 To give battle hand to hand
 To the bold giant of the bard blows."

-O. " I tell to thee, O gentle queen,
+O. "I tell to thee, O gentle queen,
 I am not daunted at his coming to meet me.
 Unless he fall by me, by the strength of my arms,
 I will fall myself in thy defence."